Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 Understanding candidate soft skills will help you gauge their future potential.
 It’ll also help you understand if your candidate is a good culture fit.
 This information will help decide if a candidate will be a long-term success.

 While understanding personal attributes is important, you also want to know if a candidate will be able to handle the job at hand.
 That’s where role-specific questions come into play.

 Role-specific questions help you understand how well a candidate does their job.
 There’s a specific way to get the most information possible about candidate skills.
 We’ll cover this next.

 The risks related to a lack of a questionnaire structure are:

 Conversational reference checks can easily lead to questions like this being asked.

 So how can we turn this question into something that will deliver insights and avoid any legal ramifications?

-If you're not too hungry, you might want to try our free tool Template Builder.
+Review your existing questionnaire and ensure your questions follow a format that provides you better insights.
+You might want to try our free tool Template Builder.
 You can build your own industry or role specific reference templates using our database of over 300 best-practice questions.